Using our limited time wisely.

 One of Bezos' key tenants that really stuck with me was having a "bias toward action."

-I introduced the phrase to our team at Green Zebra, and I am slowly trying to integrate the principle more into my daily life - both at work and in the rest of my . . .
+I introduced the phrase to our team at Green Zebra, and I am slowly trying to integrate the principle more into my daily life - both at work and . . .

 Is not harder if the journey is the destination.